-PLS 120 Evidence (2) (Paralegal Studies majors only)
+PLS 120 Evidence (2) (Paralegal Studies majors only) Prerequisite: PLS 101 with a C or higher

 Addresses the principles and practical applications of the law of evidence.
 Topics include the basics of evidence, the paralegal's role in working with evidence, and fact gathering within the court system.
 Specific rules of evidence are covered, as well as the role of evidence in trial presentation, at trial, and in appellate review.
 To continue with other Paralegal Studies courses, a C or higher is required.